 4. Whom do I talk to if I have questions about certification?

 All questions about certification issues should be directed to the Dean for the College of Education and psychology who also serves as the Director of Teacher Education and the Certification Officer.
-Although the Chair for the Department of Education, education program directors, and education unit faculty may know the answers to many, if not all questions, candidates are encouraged to check with the Dean's office for the most recent information.
+Although the Chair for the Department of Education, education program coordinators, and education unit faculty may know the answers to many, if not all questions, candidates are encouraged to check with the Dean's office for the most recent information.

 5. Does ECU have to sign off on my certification application?

 The Certification Officer at ECU must sign all license applications for candidates completing initial teacher certification programs offered at ECU.
 Once an initial program has been completed and the teaching license issued, candidates may add other initial program areas by passing the appropriate subject area test and then filing an application to add the areas directly with the Oklahoma State Department of Education- ECU does not need to sign for candidates to add certification areas unless those areas require completion of an approved program.
 Forms for adding certification areas may be secured from the Oklahoma State Department of Education web site.